ak21232/ak21232.github.io/index.markdown

   <h3 class="w3-center">ABOUT ME</h3>
   <p class="w3-center"><em>Infinite Improvement Loop</em></p>
   <p>As I've gone through the challenges of life I have come to notice one thing: there are tons of things I suck at.
 In highschool I sucked at math and chemistry.
 	In undergrad I sucked at statistics and computer science.
 What I do not suck at is identifying these issues and bridging the gap to improve at what I lack.
-Currently I am a Software
-	Reliability Engineer who's attending grad school for a Master's in Computer Science with a B.S. in Chemical Engineering and a certification in Data Science.
+Currently I am a Data Analytics Developer who's attending grad school for a Master's in Computer Science with a B.S. in Chemical Engineering and a certification in Data Science.
 I constantly re-evaluate myself and develop weaknesses into passions.</p>
   <div class="w3-row">
     <div class="w3-col m6 w3-center w3-padding-large">